 rails background-jobs migration

-Runbook for migrating an existing Sidekiq install to Solid Queue with zero downtime: job inventory, per-job rollout, retry mapping, recurring jobs, and rollback.
+Migrate Sidekiq to Solid Queue in Rails 8 with per-job adapter rollout, retry mapping, recurring job cutover, and tested rollback.

 Sidekiq to Solid Queue migration diagram showing incremental per-job rollout with zero downtime in Rails